ducher/video-proxy-caching-eval/README.md

 ## Output

 The output is also CSV files, containing the values gathered by the different metrics.
 For now it is just the playout latencies of each client, the number of time the playout stopped for each client and the hit rate/ cache rate of the proxy server.

+There are also two graphics in png format.
+One is the mean playout latencies of each client and the other the two hit ratios of the proxy.

 ## Warnings